-What Happens to My Driver’s License During and After My OWI Case in Michigan If I Have Given a Breath or Blood Sample?
+What Happens To My Driver’s License During And After My OWI Case In Michigan If I Have Given A Breath Or Blood Sample?
 What If I Refused?

 If you’re charged with Operating Under the Influence, you don’t immediately lose your license.
 The officer will give you a temporary driving permit if you cooperated by taking a breath test or urine test.
 The paper permit allows you to drive unrestricted (as long as your driver’s license was unrestricted prior to getting stopped) during the pendency of your case.
 You won’t be reissued a picture license until the end of your case.